01. How can I make deposits into my account?

 16. Can I keep my account open if I retire or resign and will it affect my savings facilities?

 Yes, you may keep your account open and your savings facilities will not be affected.
 If pension payroll facilities are not available, you may continue by changing to direct debit.

 17. Are my savings secure?

 Police CU operates under the terms of the Credit Unions Act 1979.
-It is authorised and regulated by the FCA and PRA, the same body that covers banks and building societies.
+Police Credit Union Ltd is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority & the Prudential Regulation Authority (Registered No 213306)

 The Police Credit Union is a member of the Financial Services Compensation Scheme.
 The Scheme guarantees to pay 100% of a maximum £85,000 should the Credit Union fail.

 18. Are there any savings accounts other than easy access?

 Yes, we offer a 60 day notice Cash ISA in accordance with HMRC regulations.